densmoreb1/Cybersecurity-Suite/README.md

 This is for learning purposes only.
 There are already tools out there similar to the ones I created.

-I created an application that is supposed to be a learning enviroment for people to see how some of the more advanced tools work.
+I created an application that is supposed to be a learning environment for people to see how some of the more advanced tools work.

 Have caution running any of the scripts that involve scanning a network, encrypting, or running malware.